Kyf4007/DeepH-HONPAS/README.md

 # Usage

+For new users who are not familiar with DeepH, it is recommended to first try the workflow provided in the example directory.
 For preprocess, train, and inference, please edit the .ini files in the deeph/scripts/ directory and run the following commands.
 Here are the commands for using DeepH with HONPAS.
 To prepare the dataset, we recommend using the preprocess.ini in the deeph/scripts/ directory.
 Set the paths for 'raw_dir' and 'processed_dir' and run:
 ```